MITCH DALTON • BY THE NUMBERS

 - 2013 Assistant Coach of the Year- Nomination- (collegeswimming.com)

-Mitch Dalton is entering his fourth season as the assistant coach of the Princeton men's swimming and diving team.
-In his first three seasons with the Tiger program, he has helped guide the men to three straight Ivy League championships, while also generating a trio of highly touted recruiting classes.
+Mitch Dalton is entering his fifth season as the assistant coach of the Princeton men's swimming and diving team.
+In his first three seasons with the Tiger program, he helped guide the men to three straight Ivy League championships, while also generating a trio of highly touted recruiting classes.

 His highest-ranked recruiting year was the Class of 2016, which was ranked fifth by CollegeSwimming.com during the summer of 2012.
 Those prognostications proved true last season, as a freshman-led Princeton squad upset undefeated Harvard to win the 2013 Ivy League Championship.
 Six underclassmen went to NCAAs, including freshmen Byron Sanborn, Teo D'Alessandro and Sandy Bole.
 They were joined by sophomore teammates Connor Maher, Michael Strand and Harrison Wagner, each of whom were individual Ivy League champions.